How Much Does A Burial Vault Cost In 2023? [+ How To Save!]

 Conclusion

-It clearly isn’t cheap to die these days.
+It clearly isn’t cheap to die these days, especially when considering how much your funeral and burial cost.
 According to the National Funeral Directors Association, average funeral costs in the U.S. are now over $10,000.

 Thinking about funeral planning in advance is a fantastic way to save money and reduce stress.